All you need to know about the Romanian mountains

 Please don’t skip this section.
 I think it’s the most important one from this hiking guide and you won’t find this info anywhere else.

-Exploring Romania's mountains is challenging even for locals due to several reasons.
+Exploring Romania's mountains is challenging even for locals for several reasons.
 And it’s even more so for non-locals.
-Sadly, our government is not doing a good job at promoting our country or developing tourist infrastructure and that’s why I’m going to give you an honest, realistic picture of what to expect.
+Sadly, our government is not doing a good job of promoting our country or developing tourist infrastructure and that’s why I’m going to give you an honest, realistic picture of what to expect.

 Typical hiking signs in Romania's mountains